Eric43/ID-free-reports/README.md

 # ID-free-reports
-A basic repository for free infectious disease tracking reports and R code
+A basic repository for free infectious disease tracking reports and R code.

+## To use

+Just download/copy the state_ID_report.Rmd and edit the <INSERT STATE HERE> with the correct state (without the <>).
+Check the states stay in place/lockdown order and correct the date if necessary.
+The data set is downloaded from the NY-times data and the rest the entire file can be run and knit(ed) to the correct final format.
+Enjoy.

 The goal of this is to help hospitals with limited resources to develop their own Infectious Disease reports.
 The intial work is based upon the COVID-19 timesereis work.
 However, it will also include geospatial and other helpful tools for anyone to use without a need for developing an new report framework.